 Interleukin (IL) Superfamily

-The interleukin superfamily is a vital group of cytokine proteins involved in regulating immune and inflammatory responses.
-It includes multiple cytokine molecules that transmit signals between immune and non-immune cells by binding to specific receptors, thereby influencing cell proliferation, differentiation, activation, and function.
+The interleukin superfamily is a crucial group of cytokine proteins that regulate immune and inflammatory responses.
+These signaling molecules facilitate communication between immune and non-immune cells by binding to specific receptors, influencing processes such as cell proliferation, differentiation, activation, and function.

 Interleukin Families